WWEDU/hiring/announcement.md

 ## You feelin' well in

-  * Small teams or even working at your own
+  * Small teams or even working on your own
   * A Mac and Linux World
   * A digital world